Pistos/styleguide/ruby-style.md

 code however they want, write and follow their own style guides, but when you contribute to my code, please follow these rules:"

+## Principles

+Almost all the individual points below are manifestations of an intent to adhere to the following core principles:

+1. Communicate design and intent.
+2. Reveal structure and hierarchy.
+3. Make expressions distinct.

 ## Formatting